 EARLY REFILL REQUESTS

-“Early” Opioid Refills Will No Longer be Covered by MedStar Family Choice - Effective 1/1/2019
+“Early” Opioid Refills Are Not Covered by MedStar Family Choice - Effective 1/1/2019

-Beginning 1/1/2019, MedStar Family Choice will not authorize early refills of controlled medications.
+MedStar Family Choice does not authorize early refills of controlled medications.
 Specifically, MedStar Family Choice will not approve early refills, override Managed Drug Limitations (MDL), replace lost/stolen medications, or provide early refills for travel for controlled medications.
 Exceptions may be granted if a member is receiving controlled medication(s) for cancer treatment, sickle cell disease, or is in hospice/receiving palliative care.

 Prior Authorization will be required for:

 - Prescriptions > 50 MME/day or more than 7 day for an opioid naïve patient (no opioids taken in the previous 90 days or one ≤ 50 MME per day, ≤ 7 day prescription taken in the previous 90 days) as described in Section I

 - Opioid experienced patients as described in Section II

 SECTION I. OPIOID NAÏVE PATIENTS